RegenerationPower/hiveemulator/README.md

 - `POST /api/v1/hives/{hiveId}/drones/{droneId}/join` – allow a drone to join/connect to a specific Hive.
 The drone must be registered first via `PUT /api/v1/drones`.
 A drone cannot be in multiple Hives simultaneously.
 - `GET /api/v1/hives/{hiveId}/drones/{droneId}/connected` – get information about drones connected to the specified drone within the same Hive (based on connection graph).
 - `POST /api/v1/hives/{hiveId}/commands` – send a command to all drones in a Hive.
 Individual commands for each drone are cleared and replaced with the new Hive command.
+- `POST /api/v1/hives/{hiveId}/drones/{droneId}/commands/mesh?minWeight=0.5` – send a command to a drone through the Mesh network using relay drones.
+Finds the shortest route with the best connection quality and sends relay commands to intermediate drones for forwarding.
+Returns route information including path, minimum link weight, hop count, and number of relays used.

 ## Build